SolaceDev/maas-docs-online/docs/group_howto/ght_add_resource_group_scoping.rst

 In the Postman Collection “*Resource Group Management For Private Datacenters*”, select the request “**Query for a list resource group for a datacenter**”.
 Press send.

-You should be able to see the details of the user.
+You should be able to see a list of pagnated resource group.
+Parameter status can be passed in to query for specific state of resource groups.

+-         can be of 'available' or 'used'

 Get list of all resource group that are available
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~